-Subscription Liability: The July 1, 2022 column of the table above was restated to include a subscription IT liability in accordance with GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
-On April 26, 2022, the District entered into a 6-year user license agreement with no options to extend the agreement for its plan review and inspection software.
-The agreement did not state an interest rate, so the District's estimated incremental borrowing rate of 3.07% at the July 1, 2022 GASB 96 implementation date was used as a discount rate.
+Subscription Liability: On April 26, 2022, the District entered into a 6-year user license agreement with no options to extend the agreement for its plan review and inspection software.
+The agreement did not state an interest rate, so the District is discounting future payments using the District's estimated incremental borrowing rate of 3.07%.
 The software is used to track permits and calculate fees.
-The implementation of this Statement resulted in the recognition of a subscription asset of \$93,436 (subscription IT liability plus initial payment) and subscription liability of \$75,186 at July 1, 2022.
 Yearly payments of principal and interest range from \$12,000 to \$15,315.
-The future subscription payments and net present value of the payments for the subscription were as follows at June 30, 2023:
+The future subscription payments and net present value of the payments for the subscription were as follows at June 30, 2024: